bipingupta/Microservices-Demo/README.md

 * You can run all the microservices by running the `runMicroservices.bat` at command prompt.

 ### Running on local m/c using Docker and Docker Compose :
-* Open Docker CLI from the Kitematic UI and then execute Docker commands, Otherwise u may get TLS issue.
+* Open **"Docker CLI"** from the Kitematic UI and then execute Docker commands, Otherwise u may face TLS cert issue.
 * Copy jars by running the `copyjars.cmd` at command prompt from inside docker-compose folder.
 * You can run all the microservices by running the following command.
 docker-compose build